Clean and Prosperous America

 September, 2019 → September, 2020 — National Research

 To boost the prospects of forward-thinking politicians up and down the ballot, CaPA conducted a multi-month quantitative and qualitative research endeavor focused on messaging themes that can engage a cohort of largely untapped voters living in non-urban areas that we call the “Ambivalent Young Voters.”
 This research included two 2020 nationwide surveys, a swing state survey, and a series of four in-person focus groups, with a cumulative sample size of over 4,200 young voters.
-Our most recent survey is being tabulated now, with results to be published this month.

 These eligible voters are generally disinterested in politics and unmotivated to vote, but CaPA has identified an assortment of issues that appeal to this demographic.
 Winning their support can make the difference in close races this November while also establishing long-term ideological support among early and first-time voters.